khooi8913/UM_ProgrammingLeague2016/README.md

-# programmingleague2016
+# UM PEKOM Programming League 2016
-Collection of resources for PEKOM Programming League 2016
+Collection of resources for University of Malaya PEKOM Programming League 2016